Ruban2205/Java-Programs/README.md

 Java is a popular and widely-used programming language known for its versatility and robustness.
 This repository serves as a valuable resource for Java developers, providing a diverse set of programs that can be used for learning, reference, or a starting point for buildng more complex applications.

+Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.
+An object can be defined as a data field that has unique attributes and behavior.

+#### Four Pillars of Object Oriented Programming (OOP)

+- Abstraction
+- Encapsulation
+- Inheritance
+- Polymorphism

 ## 🖥️ Programs

 The repository includes a wide range of Java programs, covering various topics and concepts.
 Some of the programs available in this repository are: